William James (naval historian): Debate

 Theodore Roosevelt, as a young Harvard University undergraduate in 1876–77, began work on a response from the American perspective.
 Published in 1882 as The Naval War of 1812, the book took James to task for what Roosevelt perceived as glaring mistakes and outright misrepresentations of fact based on malicious anti-American bias and shabby research, despite James's painstaking research and primary sources.
 In places, Roosevelt becomes almost mocking in his criticism of James.
 The book's conclusions have been disputed by Professor Andrew Lambert in his 2012 book The Challenge: Britain Against America in the Naval War of 1812.
 Scholars further note that Roosevelt's effort did not actually refer to James's two books on the War of 1812.
 Instead, Roosevelt referred to James's Naval History series, which holds only a shortened version.
 That avoidance of James's arguments and detailed evidence of 1817 and 1818 is seen by some as largely undermining Roosevelt's critique of James's work.
 Moreover, Roosevelt is also accused of ignoring the earlier American claims that provoked James’s errors in the first place, claims that might be best understood to be beneficial to American morale at the time.
 James's primary conclusion – that no American vessel of equal force ever captured a British ship – essentially remains unchallenged.

-Ian W. Toll's Six Frigates, published in 2006, cites Roosevelt's purpose as not only revealing James's distortions and fabrications but also showing James's American contemporaries as being equally guilty of being culpable of the same distortions and fabrications.
+Ian W. Toll's Six Frigates, in 2006, cites Roosevelt's purpose as not only revealing James's distortions and fabrications but also showing James's American contemporaries as being equally guilty of being culpable of the same distortions and fabrications.
 In his book, Roosevelt stated: